Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-The sample Macro Command and Parameter setting will look like the image given below:
+The sample Macro command and parameter settings are illustrated in the image below:

 The same action in Visual Basic Code is given below: